 Issue Cause Resolution Cartridge left in a tape drive after a library powercycle or reset If the drive is a Global Spare, see Cartridge left in a Global Spare tape drive after a library powercycle or reset If the library loses power during backup operations or you reset or powercycle the library without first unloading all of the drives, cartridges may remain in the drives. cartridges are unloaded from all drives in the selected partition(s), even if they are active.
 This could cause backups to fail.
 Do not use the Unload Drives utility when file storage operations are actively running.
-1. From the toolbar menu, select Maintenance :: Tools.
-The Maintenance Tools screen displays.
-2. Select Utilities.
-The Utilities screen displays.
-3. Click Show Advanced.
-The Advanced Utilities Confirmation screen displays.
-4. Click Next.
-The Utilities screen refreshes to show a list of the advanced utilities.
-5. Scroll down and select Unload Drives.
-6. From the Select the partition or library drop-down list, select a partition or Total Library.
-7. Click Run Utility.
-8. A progress screen displays, all drives assigned to partitions in the full library or the selected partition are unloaded, and the cartridges are returned to their original slots or the first available slot if the original slot is not available.
-When the operation is complete, a Utility Results screen displays.
-Note: This utility does not unload cartridges from Global Spare tape drives being used for PostScan.
-If there is a cartridge left in a Global Spare tape drive, see Cartridge left in a Global Spare tape drive, see Cartridge left in a Global Spare tape drive after a library power-cycle or reset.
-Cartridge left in a Global Spare tape drive after a library power- cycle or reset If the library loses power or if you reset or power-cycle the library while the PostScan process is running, the cartridge being scanned remains in the drive.
-The library generates a message to notify you that the Global Spare contains a cartridge after it completes its initialization process. is not actively running a backup or restore operation.
+1. From the toolbar menu, select Maintenance Cartridge left in a Global Spare tape drive after a library power- cycle or reset If the library loses power or if you reset or power-cycle the library while the PostScan process is running, the cartridge being scanned remains in the drive.
+The library generates a message to notify you that the Global Spare contains a cartridge after it completes its initialization process.
+CAUTION: Make sure the drive you will be sparing is not actively running a backup or restore operation.
 This could cause backups to fail.
-Use the following steps to return the cartridge to its storage location: 1.
-Examine the partition inventories to determine in which partition the cartridge belongs (see Viewing and Downloading the Cartridge Inventory on page 251).
-2. Substitute the Global Spare tape drive containing the cartridge for another drive in the same partition (see Use the Global Spare Drive on page 408).
-3. Move the cartridge out of the drive and return it to its storage location (see Moving Cartridges Within a Partition on page 258).
-4. Return the drive back to Global Spare status. (see Undo the Global Spare Drive on page 411).
+Use the following steps to return the cartridge to its storage location: Examine the partition inventories to determine in which partition the cartridge belongs (see Viewing and Downloading the Cartridge Inventory on page 251).
+Substitute the Global Spare tape drive containing the cartridge for another drive in the same partition (see Use the Global Spare Drive on page 408).
+Move the cartridge out of the drive and return it to its storage location (see Moving Cartridges Within a Partition on page 258).
+Return the drive back to Global Spare status. (see Undo the Global Spare Drive on page 411).